-Troubleshooting: Logon Duration – Root Cause UPM Profiles
+Troubleshooting: Logon Duration – Root Cause is UPM Profiles

-End-users complaing of slow logon issues.
-The issues occur at random to different users at different times of the day.
+End-users are complaing of slow logon issues and the issues occur at random to different users at different times of the day.

 Identifying Root Cause